UnityTech/UIWidgets/README.md

 #### Automatically Adjust Frame Rate

 To build an App that is able to adjust the frame rate automatically, please open Project Settings, and in the Quality tab, set the "V Sync Count" option of the target platform to "Don't Sync".
-The default logic is to set the frame rate to 25 when the screen is static, and change the frame rate to 60 whenever the screen changes.
+The default logic is to reduce the frame rate when the screen is static, and change it back to 60 whenever the screen changes.
-If you would like to modify the behavior of speeding up or cooling down the frame rate, please set `Window.onFrameRateSpeedUp` and/or `Window.onFrameRateCoolDown` to your own functions.
+If you would like to disable this behavior, please set `Window.onFrameRateSpeedUp` and/or `Window.onFrameRateCoolDown` to null function, i.e., () => {}.

+Note that in Unity 2019.3 and above, UIWidgets will use OnDemandRenderAPI to implement this feature, which will greatly save the battery.

 #### WebGL Canvas Device Pixel Ratio Plugin
 The width and height of the Canvas in browser may differ from the number of pixels the Canvas occupies on the screen.